gregbove/Fraxure/frontend/README.md

-Serves as an interface for the application.
+React interface for the application.
 It allows users to
 - request documents based on various parameters
 - display documents